Fetal Growth Restriction

 How is fetal growth restriction managed?

-- 3D and 4D ultrasound
+- Detailed ultrasound

 - Amniocentesis to identify possible genetic abnormalities.